GrlouX/GrlouX/README.en.md

 - 🌱 Now I am learning about Apache, MongoDB and Neo4j.
 I have also been studying about Open Data, data legislation, tools for data analysis and machine learning, web APIs, ChatGPT, Looker Studio and features of the Salesforce Platform.
 - 👯 I am looking for projects to collaborate on data analysis and visualization related to the geek universe.
 - 💬 Ask me about mathematical and statistical problem-solving techniques.
-- 😄 In my spare time, I dabble in drawings and doodle fictional stories.
-I also have a surreal love for rock'n'roll, cosplay and retro games.
+- 😄 In my spare time, I dabble in drawings, doodle fictional stories and try out some rock'n'roll musical notes.
+I also have a surreal love for cosplay and retro games.

 ### Skills
 <div id="code-stats">